 Reducing the Incidence of RSI

-One of the best things you can do to reduce the incidence frequency of RSI is to invest in ergonomically correct equipment.
-While teaching proper lifting techniques and safe habits is a great starting point, a lot of time is spent at a computer or sitting in an office chair.
+One of the best things you can do to reduce the incidence frequency of RSI is to invest in the ergonomically correct equipment.
+While teaching proper lifting techniques and safe habits is a great starting point, much time is spent at a computer or sitting in an office chair.

 Thankfully, there are chairs, desks, keyboards, and other items developed to protect posture and health by keeping your body in an optimized position during the day.
 This is a great way to protect against injury to your wrists, neck, back, hips, and more.
 Consider reaching out to an ergonomics professional to identify ways you can help reduce the incidence of RSI in your business.